 The reason for the disbandment points to individual differences between the band members as they explain in their parting messages—which you can read further down.
 It’s revealed here that they came to this decision before the start of their ‘KYOU-HAN-SHA’ tour, which was supposed to be happening now, but unfortunately canceled after only performing two shows due to the coronavirus pandemic.

 However, the band has made it clear that they are not disbanding because they got along poorly.

 Alongside this announcement, POIDOL has released its last single titled “link.”, distributed digitally which is also an effect contributed by the coronavirus.
 The single will conclude their three-part conceptual story created by vocalist Nana Ayase.
 Additionally, the band has plans to release a best-of album with more details to be announced at a later date.

 POIDOL formed in October 2017 with the lineup consisting of vocalist Nana Ayase, guitarist Souta Nagi, bassist Ran Ayase, and drummer Ryo Hoshina.
 Not long after, Ryo Hoshina left the band in April 2018, during the same year, their new drummer Takuto Mikazuki joined in while releasing the single AQUA BLUE.
-POIDOL has throughout their three years released nine singles, the POIDOL-EP, and album JEWELRY BOX.
+During their three years of activity, POIDOL has released nine singles, the POIDOL-EP, and album JEWELRY BOX.